flatironinstitute/finufft/README.md

 The main distribution includes code by:

 Nick Hale and John Burkardt - Gauss-Legendre nodes and weights (in `contrib/`)
 Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`)

-There are also packaged codes in the `devel/` directory.
+There are also undocumented packaged codes in the `devel/` directory.

 ### Known issues

-Currently, if a large product of x width and k width is requested in type 3 transforms, no check is done before attempting to malloc ridiculous array sizes.
+When requestes accuracy is 1e-14 or less, it is sometimes not possible to match this, especially when there are a large number of input and/or output points.
+This is believed to be unavoidable round-off error.

 ### Bug reports